darthroxas456/Cop_2001/README.md

 ## Built With
 IDE used: Clion
-Other software used: Visual Studio 2017, MinGW Resources used: Cave of Programming, Swebok v3
+Other software used:
+Visual Studio 2017
+MinGW

+Resources used:
+Cave of Programming
+Swebok v3

 ## Contributing
 If you so like you can edit the program to fit your production needs.
 I would reccomend editting the way the serial number is printed out if you want to see more of the manufacturer's name when printing.